SWI-Prolog/packages-pengines/pendoc.md

     * A Prolog thread

-    * A dynamic clause database, private to the pengine, into which other processes may assert clauses
+    * A dynamic clause database, private to the pengine, into which other processes may assert clauses.
+These clauses reside in the module =pengine_sandbox=.

     * A message queue for incoming requests

     * A message queue for outgoing responses

-Everything needed to work with  pengines   are  included in the package, including  a  JavaScript  library  for  creating  and  interacting  with pengines from a web  client.
+Everything needed to work with  pengines   is  included  in the package, including  a  JavaScript  library  for  creating  and  interacting  with pengines from a web  client.
 However,  the   web  server  (in  the file example_server.pl) should only be regarded as a minimal example.